Wenceslaus Hollar: English Civil War

 Hollar continued to produce works prolifically throughout the English Civil War, but it adversely affected his income.
 With other royalist artists, notably Inigo Jones and William Faithorne the engraver, he stood the long and eventful siege of Basing House, and as there were some hundred plates from his hand dated during the years 1643 and 1644 he must have turned his enforced leisure to good purpose.
 An etching dated 1643 and entitled civilis seditio epitomizes the war with a snake with a head at each end pulling in opposite directions in front of the Giza pyramids and sphinx.
 Hollar took his setting, presumably symbolizing longer term values, directly from an engraving published in George Sandys' Relation of a Journey begun An.
-Dom 1610.

-Hollar joined the Royalist Regiment and was captured by parliamentary forces in 1645 during the siege of Basing House.
+Dom 1610.Hollar joined the Royalist Regiment and was captured by parliamentary forces in 1645 during the siege of Basing House.
 After a short time he managed to escape.
 In Antwerp in 1646, he again met with the Earl of Arundel.
 During this period of the unrest of the Civil Wars, he worked in Antwerp, where he produced many of his most renowned works, including Dutch cityscapes, seascapes, depictions of nature, his "muffs" and "shells".
 In 1652 he returned to London, and lived for a time with Faithorne near Temple Bar.

 In the following years, many books were published which he illustrated: Ogilby's Virgil and Homer, Stapylton's Juvenal, and Dugdale's Warwickshire, St Paul's and Monasticon (part one).
 However, his work for the booksellers was poorly paid, and Hollar's commissions declined as the Court no longer purchased his works after the Restoration.
 During this time he also lost his young son, who was reputed to have artistic ability, to the plague.

 After the Great Fire of London he produced some of his famous "Views of London"; and it may have been the success of these plates and other cityscapes such as his 1649 Great View of Prague which induced the king to send him, in 1668, to Tangier, to draw the town and forts.
 During his return to England a desperate and successful engagement was fought by his ship, the Mary Rose, under Captain John Kempthorne, against seven Algerian men-of-war; a battle which Hollar etched for Ogilby's Africa, published in 1670.

 He lived eight years after his return, still producing illustrations for booksellers, and continuing to produce well-regarded works until his death, for example a large plate of Edinburgh dated 1670.
 He died in extreme poverty, his last recorded words being a request to the bailiffs that they would not carry away the bed on which he was dying.
-Hollar was laid to rest in a tomb in St Margaret's Church, Westminster.
+Hollar was laid to rest in a tomb in the supplementary burial ground for St Margaret's, which was also the site of the New Chapel.